 Personal loans get a bad rep. Tell people you have a mortgage and few will bat an eye – they might even congratulate you.
 But mention personal loans and the reaction will often be very different.
 Why is this so?

 One reason could be that personal loans are (wrongly) associated with poor financial management or even unlicensed money lenders and loan sharks.
 Sensationalised stories about irresponsible borrowers getting into debt with loan sharks to feed their gambling addictions don’t help either.

 But the reality is a stark contrast.
-Personal loans are a financial tool like any other, and you can use them responsibly to your great benefit, or irresponsibly to your great detriment.
+Personal loans are a financial tool like any other, and you can use them responsibly to your great benefit ("good debt"), or irresponsibly to your great detriment ("bad debt").